 Nathan Barry, the founder of ConvertKit, successfully published 3 eBooks in less than 9 months by writing 1000 words per day.
 A lot of people call him “the guy who writes a thousand words a day!”4

-The stories above sound exiting, and to some even unreal.
+The stories above sound exciting, and to some even unreal.
 But besides the unhuman commitment, there is something else a lot of people don’t see behind the curtains – dealing with stress.

 Do you think that both, James Clear and Nathan Barry, and everyone else participating in the “Show Up Every Day” club, are a lot different than you?
 Do you think that they don’t often feel tired, doubt, unease, nervousness?
 Do you think that they are immune to these feelings?